Get active with a disability

 Disability Bowls England aims to be the first port of call for anyone with a disability looking to get into bowls.

-If you enjoy dancing for fun or to stay active, find a disability dance class near you with the Wheelchair Dance Sport Association.
+If you enjoy dancing for fun or to stay active, find a disability dance class near you with Para Dance UK.

-Look up clubs and find out more about getting into disabled fencing with the British Disabled Fencing Association.
+Look up clubs and find out more about getting into disabled fencing with British Disabled Fencing.

 Visit Goalball UK to find out more about the sport and how to get involved.